 - Under the Write-caching policy, check the checkbox of Enable Write Caching on the Device option.

 - Click the OK button to save all the changes.

-- In the next step, open the Device Manager again and find out the Intel USB 3.0 extension driver.
+- In the next step, open the Device Manager again.

 - Right-click on it and choose the Uninstall Driver option.

 - Step 2

 - Press Windows + R -> Type devmgmt.msc -> Click the OK button.

 - Now, in the Device Manager, find out the Disk Drives and expand them.

 - Select the External Device or Unknown Device -> Right-click on it -> click the Update Driver option.

 - Select the Search automatically for the updated driver software option.